Last Updated on August 6, 2021 by Julia Wilson

-The immune system is made up of several different cells, organs, and chemicals which protect us from invading organisms.
+The immune system is made up of several different cells, organs, and chemicals that protect us from invading organisms.
 Some people have a weak or absent immune system which may be transient, such as those undergoing treatment (for example, chemotherapy) or maturing (premature babies), or permanent, due to disease.
 This article looks at some diseases people can catch from cats as well as ways to reduce the risk of transmission.

 Immunosuppression in people can occur for several reasons, and many medical professionals may recommend rehoming a pet (temporarily or permanently) due to the risks of catching a disease from them.
 There is no argument that this is possible; however, pets provide many health and psychological benefits to their human owners, and that is especially true for people who have a serious illness.
 To have to cope with the disease and often invasive and physically tough medical treatment and face the risk of losing a family pet is a lot to ask of a person.